Books About Residential Schools for Kids of all Ages

-In a nutshell, the children were (often, forcibly) removed from their familes to live in the residential school where they were forbidden to speak their languages or participate in their cultures in any way.
+In a nutshell, the children were (often, forcibly) removed from their families to live in the residential school.
+They were forbidden to speak their languages or participate in their cultures in any way.
 They were isolated from their families and communities and often physically and sexually abused.

-Since most of us didn’t learn about this in school, as parents it’s a daunting subject to tackle with our own children.
+Most of us didn’t learn about this in school.
+So, as parents, it’s a daunting subject to tackle with our own children.
 Here are some books that can help to inform and educate in an age-appropriate ways: